Many people think ISAs are complicated. But they're simply tax-free or tax-efficient accounts into which you can place either cash or investments.

-Can I switch provider once I'm set up?
+Q. Can you switch provider once you're set up?

-There's nothing stopping you switching provider for cash or shares ISAs.
+A. There's nothing stopping you switching provider for cash or stocks & shares ISAs.
 In fact, to make sure you continually get a top rate, this will be essential, particularly for cash ISAs.
-Yet it isn't like switching a standard savings account; transferring an ISA is a technical process.
+Yet it isn't like switching a standard savings account, as transferring an ISA is a technical process.

-Yet as long as you abide by my golden ISA transfers rule, it should go smoothly:
+As long as you abide by our golden ISA transfers rule, it should go smoothly:

 Never, ever, ever, ever withdraw the money yourself!

 Instead, speak to the new provider and fill out a transfer form.
 Your new provider should then sort it all out, including contacting your current provider, and moving the money over for you.
 If you transfer a stocks & shares ISA, it may be necessary to pay another initial charge.
 Some stocks & shares ISA providers also charge you for withdrawing your money or leaving them.

 That's the key thing to remember.
 But when transferring ISAs, what you can do depends on which type of ISA you want to transfer.

 Current year's cash ISA.
 You can move ALL of this to another cash ISA, or into a stocks & shares ISA.
 You can't split it into more than one provider or ISA type.

 Current year's shares ISA.
 You can move ALL of this to another stocks & shares ISA, but you can't move it to a cash ISA, or split it between more than one stocks & shares ISA.